VLN-MME: Diagnosing MLLMs as Language-guided Visual Navigation agents: Related Works

 \section{Related Works}

 \paragraph{Evaluating MLLMs in Spatial and Embodied Contexts} Comprehensive benchmarks have emerged to test a wide spectrum of MLLM abilities~\citep{chaoyou2023mme, liu2024mmbench, li2024mvbench, yue2024mmmu, yu2024mm, lu2023mathvista, fei2025path}, ranging from basic perception to complex cognition.
 Within this landscape, specific efforts have focused on assessing 3D spatial reasoning~\citep{yang2025thinking, daxberger2025mm, xu2025spatialbench, liao2024reasoning, li2024behavior}.
 However, the majority of these benchmarks rely on static QA formats, where the model provides a single response to a fixed visual input, but not for continuous state tracking.
 To assess sequential reasoning, several benchmarks focus on long-horizon tasks; however, these are largely restricted to digital domains like web browsing and application usage~\citep{deng2023mind2web, trivedi2024appworld, tao2025mmsearch, wang2025odysseybench}.
 More recent embodied benchmarks attempt to bridge this gap but face distinct limitations.
 Some works, such as 3DMEM-Bench~\citep{hu20253dllm}, focus primarily on high-level planning.
 While effective for evaluating abstract reasoning, these approaches often overlook the fine-grained environmental interactions required for realistic agent execution.
 Conversely, benchmarks like~\citep{yang2025embodiedbench, cheng2025embodiedeval} operate within low-fidelity, synthetic environments.
 Although they incorporate manipulation tasks, these settings generally lack photorealistic visual complexity and do not involve the massive 3D environmental state changes inherent to large-scale navigation.
 Consequently, these tasks rarely demand the long-term spatial memory or the rigorous sequential reasoning required to operate in dynamic, photorealistic spaces.

-\paragraph{MLLMs for Vision-and-Language Navigation} The integration of MLLMs into robotics has inspired new paradigms for VLN.
-Early efforts leveraged LLMs as copilots to guide specialist agents~\citep{qiao2023march}, while recent works employ off-the-shelf MLLMs as zero-shot agents through elaborate prompting~\citep{zhou2024navgpt, long2023discuss, chen2024mapgpt, dong2025se}.
-Concurrently, other studies have explored fine-tuning MLLMs directly on navigation data~\citep{zhou2025navgpt2,lin2024navcot,pan2023langnav, zheng2023towards} or adapting pre-trained video models~\citep{zhang2024navid, zhang2024uni, cheng2024navila}.